Joe Budden: No Love Lost, All Love Lost, Rage & The Machine (2013–2016)

 On October 16, 2012, Budden released "She Don't Put It Down", featuring Lil Wayne and Tank.
 The song was the lead single from his upcoming sixth studio album.
-It debut at No. 96 on the Billboard Hot 100, marking Budden's first appearance on the chart in nearly ten years since his debut single "Pump It Up".
+It debut at No. 96 on the Billboard Hot 100, marking Budden's first appearance on the chart in nearly ten years since his 2003 hit single "Pump It Up".

 In January 2013, Budden joined the cast of VH1's Love & Hip Hop: New York in season three.
 He would return for its fourth season later that year.

 On February 5, 2013, Budden released No Love Lost, which debut at No. 15 on the Billboard 200 selling 30,000 copies in its first week.
 By March 20, 2013, the album had sold 60,000 copies.
 It was preceded by the mixtape A Loose Quarter, which was released on November 20, 2012.
 On March 26, 2013, Budden released the album's second single, "N.B.A.
 (Never Broke Again)", featuring Wiz Khalifa and French Montana.

 On July 12, 2014, Budden participated in Total Slaughter, a rap battle event opposing Hollow Da Don, a top rap battler and influencer in battle rap.
 Judges awarded victory to Hollow through unanimous decision.

 In February 2015, Budden began releasing a weekly podcast with Rory Farrell and Marisa Mendez, then known as I'll Name This Podcast Later.
 On October 16, 2015, Budden released his seventh studio album, All Love Lost, to universal acclaim from critics.
 It was preceded by the extended play, Some Love Lost, on November 4, 2014, and the singles "Broke" and "Slaughtermouse".

 Budden announced his last solo tour dates on May 16, 2016.
 On July 2, 2016, Budden released a diss track, "Making A Murderer Part I", primarily aimed at Canadian rapper Drake, although he also takes shots at Meek Mill in the song.
 He later explained that the diss was not personal, done for the competition and sport, and that he has no gripe with either artist.
 In the aftermath of the feud, Mendez was replaced on Budden's podcast by Jamil "Mal" Clay, after which the show became known as The Joe Budden Podcast.

 On October 21, 2016, Budden released his eighth and final solo album, Rage & The Machine, produced entirely by AraabMUZIK.
 The album debuted at No. 40 on the Billboard 200, selling 11,341 copies in the United States.